colyseus/docs/docs/getting-started/construct3-client.md

 ### On State Change
 Triggered when the state of the room changes.

+### On Get Available Rooms
+Triggers when available rooms data is ready in the CurrentValue expresssion.

 ### On add at {0}
 Triggers when an item is added to ArraySchema or MapSchema.